-Start Up – Build Your Financial History
+Start-Up: Build Your Financial History

-Scale Up – Maintain Clear Bookkeeping
+Scale Up: Maintain Clear Bookkeeping

 At this point, your business may have grown to a point where it is making a profit but, if you are ambitious for more, it could be time to scale.
 As your client base and revenue grows it is crucial that your accounts are maintained well to ensure consistency across your business – and help you in securing that essential funding to take the next step.

-On the other side, keeping track of your expenses is the easiest way to stay tax efficient, which is essential when looking to secure credit.
+On the other side, keeping track of your expenses is the easiest way to stay tax-efficient, which is essential when looking to secure credit.
 Hold on to all receipts that relate to your company’s expenditure, including travel and equipment.
 You will also need to keep records of cashbooks, bank statements and wage books.
 The exact records you’ll need depends on your business and the sort of tax you need to pay.

-SME – Hire A Professional
+SME: Hire A Professional

-When your business is small and growing, your bookkeeping can probably be handled by an individual on your team, or the owner themselves.
-However, once you have a steady stream of clients, and a couple of employees, it may be time to hire an accountant who can help you deal with the more complex financial management that comes with SMEs.
+When your business is small and growing, your bookkeeping can probably be handled by an individual on your team or the owner themselves.
+However, once you have a steady stream of clients and a couple of employees, it may be time to hire an accountant who can help you deal with the more complex financial management that comes with SMEs.
 They can help you maintain a good financial history, whilst also saving you money – which will all help when it comes to applying for business loans.

 An accountant can provide various services that will help your business run smoothly and your finances remain consistent.
-These include accounting, tax returns, pay roll and record keeping.
+These include accounting, tax returns, payroll and record keeping.
 The combination of these services will ensure you can fully monitor expenses whilst also being compliant with tax requirements and understanding where your finances are each month.

 On top of these basic services, an accountant will be able to offer advice on how to grow your business effectively and ways you can reduce your tax bill, effectively and legally.
-They can also help you set up accounting software and bookkeeping systems, which can save you time, money and confusions when it comes to producing tax returns and financial statements.
+They can also help you set up accounting software and bookkeeping systems, which can save you time, money and confusion when it comes to producing tax returns and financial statements.
 As someone that can help you improve your cash flow whilst also reducing your overheads, an accountant can be an invaluable addition to your team.